-Employers from all types of business can use the Saskatchewan Immigrant Nominee Program (SINP), to recruit foreign workers.
+Employers from all types of business can hire foreign workers through the Saskatchewan Immigrant Nominee Program (SINP).

 Before you can hire foreign workers in Saskatchewan, all employers must register with the Ministry of Labour Relations and Workplace Safety (LRWS) and obtain a Certificate of Registration, as outlined under The Foreign Worker Recruitment and Immigration Services Act (FWRISA).

 FWRISA helps ensure that employers, immigration consultants, and recruiters treat immigrants foreign workers in a fair, honest, and respectful manner.

 Apply for a Certificate of Registration

 Before beginning the application process you can refer to the Document Checklist for Certificate of Registration Applications to determine which documents you will need.

 Your application will be reviewed and you may be issued a Certificate of Registration.

 Once you obtain your Certificate of Registration, you'll be eligible to submit job positions to the SINP for approval, to support the permanent residency applications of your foreign workers or to access federal immigration programs that bring foreign workers to Canada.